-The calculation of the fuel oil and coal efficiency was based on steam and heavy oil and coal consumption measurements of the equipment prior to the fuel switch.
+The calculation of the fuel oil and coal efficiency was based on heavy oil and coal consumption measurements of the equipment prior to the fuel switch.
 Appropriate estimates on future natural gas consumption and the natural gas efficiencies are used for the ex-ante determination of expected project and baseline emissions.
 However, actual project and baseline emissions and thus actual project emission reductions are dependent on the actual natural gas consumption (dynamic baseline).

 The monitoring methodology has been applied correctly.
 The monitoring plan sufficiently specifies the monitoring requirements of the main project indicators.
-The fuel efficiency of natural gas will have to be determined as a curve of fuel efficiency vs. load factor with statistical significance once at an early stage of the project in accordance with AM0008.

 Local stakeholder comments were invited according to the Brazilian DNA Resolution 1.
 No comments were received.
-Public stakeholder input has also been invited via the UNFCCC websit., One comment has been received and was taken into account during the validation.
+Public stakeholder input has also been invited via the UNFCCC website.
+One comment has been received and was taken into account during the validation.

-In summary, it is DNV's opinion that the "Eliane Natural Gas Fuel Switch Project", as described in the revised project design document of 07 March 2006, meets all relevant UNFCCC requirements for the CDM and all relevant host country criteria and correctly applies the baseline and monitoring methodology AM0008.
-Hence, DNV will request the registration of the "Eliane Natural Gas Fuel Switch Project" as a CDM project activity.
+In summary, it is DNV's opinion that the "Eliane Natural Gas fuel switch project", as described in the revised project design document of 28 July 2006, meets all relevant UNFCCC requirements for the CDM and all relevant host country criteria and correctly applies the baseline and monitoring methodology ACM0009.
+Hence, DNV will request the registration of the "Eliane Natural Gas fuel switch project" as a CDM project activity.